TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

    .. method:: handle_defect(obj, defect)

       Handle a *defect* found on *obj*.
-When the email package calls this method, *defect* will always be a subclass of :class:`~email.errors.Defect`.
+When the email package calls this method, *defect* will always be a subkundi of :class:`~email.errors.Defect`.

       The default implementation checks the :attr:`raise_on_defect` flag.
 If